Keeping your smartphone charged is a challenge in everyday life, and it's even worse when you're traveling.

 Completely charged in just 18 minutes, it'll then have enough juice to recharge that same iPhone two or three times.

 Just plug the battery into the wall while you're waiting to board or taking a shower, then slip it into your pocket when you're done.
-Once you're buckled into your seat or walking out the door, just connect it to your phone and start charging it back up at normal speed.
+Once you're buckled in to your seat or walking out the door, connect it to your phone and start charging it back up at normal speed.

 Put Your Phone in Flight Mode